 In line with the Government’s 25 year plan, I have been working on a number of policies to improve our local environment.

-I firmly believe in protecting both the UK's vibrant ecosystem and the natural environment worldwide.
+Protecting the ecosystem - I firmly believe in protecting both the UK's vibrant ecosystem and the natural environment worldwide.
 Environmental and economic progress are not just compatible: they depend on each other.
 The Government is committed to being the UK's greenest ever, and has established a 25-Year Plan to Improve the Environment to help achieve this goal.